-If one parent will have primary custody, the plan will create a clear schedule for when and where children will spend time with a noncustodial parent.
 Parents should try to work out holiday schedules to avoid uncertainty and confusion.
 Also, they may need to make special arrangements for time out of schools such as winter and spring breaks.

 Parents do not wholly relinquish their ability to make decisions about childcare by consenting to children’s other parent having custody.
 A parenting plan specifies each parent’s role in decision-making about vital care such as medical treatment or educational needs.

 If parents cannot agree on a plan, a judge will rule on matters that are in dispute.
 In issuing rulings, courts’ primary objective is to promote children’s best interests.